California Wildfire Lawyer

-I’m Ed Smith, a California Wildfire Lawyer.
 Wildfires are one of the most devastating disasters for home and property owners.
-If you or a family member has suffered losses from the fires, whether injuries, property, or business, call me at (530) 392-9400 or (800) 404-5400.
-You can also contact me online, go to our contact us page.
+If you or a family member has suffered losses from the fires, whether injuries, property, or business, call our experienced California wildfire lawyers at (530) 392-9400 or (800) 404-5400.
+You can also contact us online.

-I’ve been helping residents of Northern California and the surrounding areas since 1982.
-My firm is currently accepting California wildfire cases.
-My team and I will apply our collective expertise in helping you, and your loved ones rebuild your life.
+We’ve been helping residents of Northern California and the surrounding areas since 1982.
+Our firm is currently accepting California wildfire cases.
+Our legal team will apply our collective expertise in helping you and your loved ones rebuild your life.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 8.4.21]

 Photos by Denniz Futalan from Pexels, Geralt from Pixabay, and Matt Howard on Unsplash